 In order to study as an exchange student at Mercator School of Management, please apply first through your home university.

-After the nomination (deadline May 1st/November 1st) please follow the instructions on this website.
+After the nomination (deadline May 1st/November 1st) please follow the instructions on the website of our central International Office (central IO).

-The global IO offers support and guidance for international students, post-graduates and other applicants who are interested in our courses of studies at UDE.
-They especially advise them on matters of application and enrolment, and we they are in charge of all matters concerning the admission of international students.
+The central IO is the central service office for international contacts of the University of Duisburg-Essen (UDE).
+To get in touch with the team please use the contact information on their website.
+The central IO offers support and guidance for international students, post-graduates and other applicants who are interested in our courses of studies at UDE.
+They especially advise them on matters of application and enrolment, and they are in charge of all matters concerning the admission of international students.

 If you are looking for accommodation for less than one semester, please take a look at the following websites: